yochaigal/newschoolrevolution/_posts/2020-01-18-what-is-the-nsr.md

 ---

 Let's break this down a bit, starting with the shared properties of these so-called NSR games.
-I think we all already know what having **"A GM"** means, so I'll move right along to **"A Weird Setting"**.
+I think we all already know what having _A GM_ means, so I'll move right along to _A Weird Setting_.
 To me, _Weird_ in the context of RPGs can mean a couple of things:
 * A subversion of tropes, especially from the Fantasy and Science Fiction genres.
 * The players may sometimes feel _unsettled_ by their interactions with the world.
 * Mystery and the unknown are major factors in play.